nicolascnudde/hiking-walking-app/README.md

-## Ghent Festival
+## Hiking/Walking App

 This assignment consisted of coding a couple of pages to promote a walking/hiking app that we designed earlier (wireframes and visual design in Adobe XD).

-Most data was coded dynamically by using Eleventy's data.
+Most of the content was coded dynamically by using Eleventy's data.

 ### Built With